electricimp/ElectricImp-Sublime/README.md

 When one builds the code (or does any other action, that requires access to the imp server) for the first time, the user is asked to provide:

+- Path to the Node.js executable (if not automatically detected by the plugin).
+- Location of the Builder cli.js command line tool (if not automatically detected by the plugin).
 - Build API Key - can be obtained at the [Web IDE](https://ide.electricimp.com) by clicking on user name link at the top right corner and selecting the Build API Keys menu item
 - New Model name to be created for the project.
 Each Electric Imp project is associated with a particular Model,